Take That’s Greatest Hits Live 2019

 2019 marks Take That’s 30th Anniversary.
-To celebrate their milestone, the band have announced a massive UK arena and stadium tour performing all their much loved greatest hits live.
+To celebrate their milestone, the band have announced a massive UK arena and stadium tour performing all their much loved greatest hits live – Take That’s Greatest Hits Live 2019.
 The tour will see Take That play shows in many towns and cities that they have never played before plus they will be joined by special guest Rick Astley.

 Take That have also confirmed the release of ‘Odyssey’ a re-imagined greatest hits album that takes the listener on a journey through the incredible musical history of one of the UK’s most successful bands of all time.